-Nominations are submitted to the Center for Innovative Teaching and Learning (CITL) for consideration by a review panel comprised of a subcommittee of members of the Innovative Teaching and Learning Advisory Committee (ITLAC) and Online Learning Advisory Council (OLAC), chaired by the executive director of CITL.
+Nominations are submitted to the Center for Innovative Teaching and Learning (CITL) for consideration by a review panel comprised of a subcommittee of members of the Innovative Teaching and Learning Advisory Committee (ITLAC), Online Learning Advisory Council (OLAC) and past award winners, chaired by the associate vice provost for teaching, learning and digital education.
 This review committee will select the award recipient(s).

 The recipient(s) of this award shall receive a plaque and a $2,000 one-time stipend.
 All recipients shall be required to present a campus-wide seminar describing their approach to online teaching, with emphasis on teaching philosophy and innovative pedagogical approaches.

-If you have any questions about the award or nomination process, contact Jason Rhode, executive director of CITL, at email@example.com.
+If you have any questions about the award or nomination process, contact Jason Rhode, associate vice provost for teaching, learning and digital education, at email@example.com.

 Nominees for the Excellence in Online Teaching Award (EOTA) should demonstrate:

 Examples of online teaching excellence include following NIU online course design essentials in online course development and online teaching principles for success in online course delivery.
 Those planning to apply should consider submitting one or more courses for NIU online course quality essentials review.